tharunkumar41/studio-bookings-dashboard/README.md

 ## Design Decisions

 * Components are separated by responsibility to improve readability and maintainability.
+* Each component has a single responsibility, making the code easier to understand, maintain, and extend.
 * React state (`useState`) is used for managing bookings and filters.
 * Initial booking data is stored in a local JavaScript file to simulate a data source.